 It is recommended that the operational plan include any procedures that should be put in place to identify anyone entering or exiting the office.
-This may include a log where individuals sign-in and sign-out with date and time.
+This may include a log where individuals sign-in and sign-out with date, time and a phone number to contact them.
 This tool could be very helpful for Public Health for purposes of contact tracing should anyone who has come into the office subsequently be found out to have contracted COVID-19.